Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Compute the time difference (hours) between two timezones' with a specific use case 'Use for international meetings'.
-However, it does not explicitly differentiate from sibling tools like calculate_time_difference or calculate_timezone_convert, which may have overlapping functionality.
+The description clearly states the tool computes time difference between two timezones for international meetings.
+It is specific about the resource (time difference) and verb (compute).
+However, it does not differentiate from sibling tools like calculate_time_difference or calculate_timezone_convert, which may have similar functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.